Some characterizations for Markov processes at first passage: First passage time characterizations of processes

 \section{First passage time characterizations of processes}

 Now for the promised characterizations of the law of $X$ in terms of the laws of its first passage times.
-Recall that we are assuming that $X$ is continuous at the minimum.
-Though, keeping in mind Theorem~\ref{theorem:skip-free} and glancing at \eqref{eq:dirac-levy}, \eqref{eq:discrete-self-similar}, \eqref{eq:reverese-branching}, \eqref{eq:reverese-branching-2} \& \eqref{eq:just-killing} the reader will observe that this assumption is actually superfluous for the purposes of the results that follow.
+Though we did not list it in Subsection~\ref{subsection:structure} we shall do it also for general killed drifts, in Proposition~\ref{proposition:killed-drifts}.